Autopoiesis: Meaning

 An application of the concept of autopoiesis to sociology can be found in Niklas Luhmann's Systems Theory, which was subsequently adapted by Bob Jessop in his studies of the capitalist state system.
 Marjatta Maula adapted the concept of autopoiesis in a business context.
 The theory of autopoiesis has also been applied in the context of legal systems by not only Niklas Luhmann, but also Gunther Teubner.
 Patrik Schumacher has applied the term to refer to the 'discursive self-referential making of architecture.'
 Varela eventually further applied autopoesis to develop models of mind, brain, and behavior called non-representationalist, enactive, embodied cognitive neuroscience, culminating in neurophenomenology.

 In the context of textual studies, Jerome McGann argues that texts are "autopoietic mechanisms operating as self-generating feedback systems that cannot be separated from those who manipulate and use them".
 Citing Maturana and Varela, he defines an autopoietic system as "a closed topological space that 'continuously generates and specifies its own organization through its operation as a system of production of its own components, and does this in an endless turnover of components, concluding that "Autopoietic systems are thus distinguished from allopoietic systems, which are Cartesian and which 'have as the product of their functioning something different from themselves.
 Coding and markup appear allopoietic", McGann argues, but are generative parts of the system they serve to maintain, and thus language and print or electronic technology are autopoietic systems.

-The philosopher Slavoj Žižek, in his discussion of Hegel, argues:
+The philosopher Slavoj Žižek, in his discussion of 18th- to early 19th-century thinker Georg Wilhelm Friedrich Hegel, argues:

 "Hegel is – to use today's terms – the ultimate thinker of autopoiesis, of the process of the emergence of necessary features out of chaotic contingency, the thinker of contingency's gradual self-organisation, of the gradual rise of order out of chaos."

+Recent work by Stankovski extends the concept of autopoiesis into the quantum domain, modelling it as a quantum-informational process grounded in physical interactions and addressing longstanding philosophical problems of identity, persistence, and knowledge within a unified formal framework.